ROSE 0.11.145.147

 Names of switches need not be unique.
 If more than one switch is able to parse a command-line argument then the first declaration wins.
 This feature is sometimes used to declare two switches having identical names but different arguments or argument types.

-Definition at line 2074 of file util/Sawyer/CommandLine.h.
+Definition at line 2074 of file Sawyer/CommandLine.h.

 Member Function Documentation

-Switch& Sawyer::CommandLine::Switch::longName ( const std::string & name)
+Switch & Sawyer::CommandLine::Switch::longName ( const std::string & name)

 Property: switch long name.